-This 50-minute documentary looks at San Francisco Bay Area artist/muralist Hershell West to discover his art and the ways in which artists contribute to society, and the value of public art.
-Adding special interest is the fact that West, a black man, was born and raised in the segregated rural South, giving him special challenges.
+This 50-minute documentary looks at San Francisco Bay Area artist/muralist Hershell West to discover his art, the ways in which artists contribute to society, and the value of public art.
+Adding special interest, West, a black man, was born and raised in the segregated rural South, giving him special challenges.

 Defying the expectations of family and society, West obtained an MFA in fine arts at the University of South Florida after a stint in the military, which earned him GI Bill support and the ability to pursue higher education.
 In Florida, in addition to painting canvases and murals, he also worked on outreach in the arts for his university.
 Later, he moved to California where he soon found himself painting, teaching art, and working as chief assistant to well-known muralist John Wehrle.

 West has been commissioned to create his own murals while also continuing to collaborate with others.
 He has taught art to at-risk youth, served on several arts commissions, chaired the board of directors of organizations such as the Richmond Art Center and ProArts of Oakland, and helped found an annual exhibit called TAOLB (The Art of Living Black).
-Now in semi-retirement due to health reasons, he has a long and meaningful career to look back upon.AVAILABLE JUNE 15 2019 AS DOWNLOAD, RENT/STREAM, AND ON DVD; delay due to festival requirements
+Now in semi-retirement due to health reasons, he has a long and meaningful career to look back upon.OR purchase on DVD with PayPal:

 Masters of Rhythm with addendum has screened in eight countries on four continents, and won awards in the USA and in Germany.
 A natural outgrowth of my earlier documentary about Afro-Peruvians, it not only gives us lively music (including two original compositions) but shows off the fancy dance form, Afro-Peruvian zapateo (something done in friendly completition where each dancer tries to out-perform the other using fancy footwork).